Getting Started with Building from Source

 TT-XLA integration with the TT-MLIR compiler is still in progress.
 Currently TT-XLA depends on the TT-MLIR toolchain to build from source.
 This build flow provides an easy way to experiment with TT-XLA, StableHLO, and the TT-MLIR infrastructure.
 The build process will be updated in the future to enhance the user experience.

-TT-MLIR Toolchain
+Building the TT-MLIR Toolchain

 Before compiling TT-XLA, the TT-MLIR toolchain needs to be built:

-- Clone tt-mlir repo
+- Clone the tt-mlir repo.

-- Follow the TT-MLIR build instructions to set up the environment and build the toolchain
+- Follow the TT-MLIR build instructions to set up the environment and build the toolchain.

-TT-XLA
+Building TT-XLA

 is set to point to the TT-MLIR toolchain directory created above as part of the TT-MLIR environment setup (for example export TTMLIR_TOOLCHAIN_DIR=/opt/ttmlir-toolchain/